- Books, Literature, and Writing»

 There had to be a way, he figured.
 A way he could make the partners accept his 'buy out' offer.

 But then my sister had to get sick, he said to himself.
 What a royal time to get sick sis!
-Now I've got to fly out when a bunch of nimrods are about ready to sink my deal.
+Now I've got to fly out when a bunch of nimrods.
+This might sink my deal.
 Of all the things.

 Life sucks, I tell you – it sucks.
 What's the use?
 I wish this thing was just all over sometimes.